nus-cs2103-AY2223S2/tp/docs/AboutUs.md

 We are a team based in the [School of Computing, National University of Singapore](http://www.comp.nus.edu.sg).

+You can reach us at any one of the following emails:
+* tweizhe@gmail.com
+* to be added...
 ## Project team

 ### Tan Wei Zhe